 Our initial view is that such a removal process should only be triggered on the petition of at least two of the SOs or ACs (or an SG from the GNSO).
 Such a petition would set out the reason/s removal was sought, and then the NomCom would consider the matter.

-The CCWG sees two options for the composition of the NomCom when considering removal of a director.
+The CCWG-Accountability sees two options (either of which is legally viable) for the composition of the NomCom when considering removal of a director.

 It could simply be that the NomCom members at the time of a petition being lodged would decide.

 Alternatively, a special committee of the NomCom could be established to deal with removal petitions when they arise.
-Such a “Recall Committee” would have as chair a previous NomCom Chair and would otherwise be formulated on the same basis as the regular NomCom.
-Either option is legally viable.
+This is likely to only rarely be used.
+The composition of such a special committee has not been determined, and input is welcome.

 The advantage of such a separate committee is that it avoids burdening the ordinary NomCom with such matters.
 The disadvantage is that it would require a new set of volunteers to populate it, as it would be preferable for the personnel of the two groups to be separate.